solo-io/workshops/gloo/gloo/README.md

 EOF
 ```

-To test the rate limiting, run the following command to open the browser, then refresh the browser a couple of times, you should see a 429 message indicating that the rate limit got enforced:
+To test the rate limiting, run the following command to open the browser, then refresh the browser until you see a 429 message indicating that the rate limit got enforced:

 ```
 /opt/google/chrome/chrome $(glooctl proxy url --port https)/productpage